bahadirtrkalioglu/chatty/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3 License.

 ## Contact